GLOBAL MARKETS-Stocks jump on virus hopes, oil hit by OPEC+ delay

 As has been the pattern for most of the year, commodity markets saw the day's other big moves.

-Brent crude LCOc1 fell as much as $4 after Saudi Arabia and Russia, who have been at loggerheads this year over production, pushed back the planned start of a meeting of the Organization of the Petroleum Exporting Countries and its allies, a group known as OPEC+, until Thursday.O/R
+Brent crude LCOc1 fell as much as $4 after Saudi Arabia and Russia, who have been at loggerheads this year over production, pushed back a planned meeting of the Organization of the Petroleum Exporting Countries and its allies, a group known as OPEC+, until Thursday.O/R

 OPEC+ is working on a deal to cut oil production by about 10% of world supply, or 10 million barrels per day (bpd), in what member states expect to be an unprecedented global effort.